rayalan/binary-adages/content/pages/profile-interview-answers.md

 * Doing it right is a necessity, but adds no value to software.
 * Documentation and guidance is often vague or just outright missing.
 * Error messages are usually unhelpful for determining the actual problem.
-* The actual work is often the intersection of many technologies (e.g. yarn, tsc, webpack, and a few plugins).
+* The actual work is often the intersection of many technologies (e.g., yarn, tsc, webpack, and a few plugins).
 This amplifies the instruction problem because nobody is using the exact same setup.
-* There are a lot of legacy complications -- such as why am I still specifying whether I want common modules or ES modules in the year 2023?)
+* There are a lot of legacy complications -- such as why am I still specifying whether I want common modules or ES modules in the year 2023?
-* Malicous packages are a security attack vector, which just adds to the joy.
+* Malicious packages are a security attack vector, which just adds to the joy.
 * Packages use packages which use packages, creating dependency collisions, more security headaches (because packages need to update their dependencies), and gigabytes of node_modules data.
-* The giant node_modules directories have secondary effects on CI/CD such reducing build speed while also making caching hard.
+* The giant node_modules directories have secondary effects on CI/CD, such as reducing build speed while also making caching hard.
-* Unless one has a really good test suite (which is time consuming and easy to get wrong), package upgrades introduce a nerve wracking question: Has anything subtly changed about the behavior of the program?
+* Unless one has a really good test suite (which is time consuming and easy to get wrong), package upgrades introduce a nerve-wracking question: Has anything subtly changed about the behavior of the program?

 All together, packaging and bundling is a pain, especially for any sort of combination with many tools that need to play together well.
-The fact that there are a couple other attempts to solve the packaging problem (e.g. yarn, pnpm) merely adds to the chaos.
+The fact that there are a couple other attempts to solve the packaging problem (e.g., yarn, pnpm) merely adds to the chaos.

 ## What are the benefits and the drawbacks of working in an Agile environment?

-I see three big upsides to Agile environment:
+I see three big upsides to an Agile environment:

 * _Rapid delivery of value_.
 Software doesn't sit on the shelf gathering dust; it generates value for the business.
 * _Faster feedback_.
 Software gets used, which exposes problems or pain points.